learnapollo/learnapollo/content/exercises/react-04.md

 )
 ```

-A nice thing we can add is the filtering of the `pokemon` object when passing it as a prop by using `fragment.filter`:
+A nice thing we can add is the filtering of the `pokemon` object when passing it as a prop by using the `filter` method of the fragments:

 ```js
 const pokemon = this.props.data.Pokemon